indian community school land and water acknowledgment

 - those who were removed or erased from their traditional homelands here; including the Mesquaki, Sauk and Fox, Dakota Oyáte, Ioway, Miami, Kickapoo and Mascouten; and the Nations whose names we will never know;

-- those whose creation stories took place in neighboring lands and who have called this territory “home” since time immemorial: the Ho-Chungra (People of the Sacred Voice), today known as the Ho-Chunk and the Mamaceqtawak (The People), known today as the Menominee;
+- those whose creation stories took place in neighboring lands and who have called this territory “home” for as far back as can be remembered: the Ho-Chungra (People of the Sacred Voice), today known as the Ho-Chunk and the Mamaceqtawak (The People), known today as the Menominee;

 - the most recent caretakers, the students, staff and board of the Indian Community School.